-This sermon of Jesus' was famous because from it we learn how to live as Jesus did.
-He covered everything - blessings, the Law (and how he fulfilled it), murder, adultery, marriage, oath-taking, going the extra mile for someone, loving our enemies, how to pray, praying for our enemies, fasting, money, worry, judging others, taking the narrow path and more.
+This sermon is vital for a Christian to read because it shows us how to live as Jesus did.
+He covered everything: blessings, the Law (and how he fulfilled it), murder, adultery, marriage, oath-taking, going the extra mile for someone, loving our enemies, how to pray, praying for our enemies, fasting, money, worry, judging others, taking the narrow path and more.
 His ideas were, at the time, extraordinary and unique.
 They still are.
-Can you imagine any government, anywhere who, instead of going to war, would instead sit down and pray for their enemies?
-What a world we would live in if we all followed Jesus'.
+Can you imagine any government that, instead of going to war, would sit down and pray for their enemies?
+What a world we would live in if we all followed Jesus.
 May His Kingdom come!

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
 Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets.

 The above verse is one (of many) that prosperity teachers use to enforce the false belief that if we keep asking God for what we want, He'll give it to us because He gives good things to those who ask.
 Unfortunately, the dollar signs in their eyes make it hard for prosperity teachers to see the truths in this verse.
 So what was Jesus really saying?